flamingo-development/controlhub/README.md

 If not given, the application will use the default thats already provided in the project.

+As for the locations that the files need to be placed in:
+- `config.json` needs to be placed in `/app/config.json`
+- `install.sh` needs to be placed in `/app/plugins/install.sh`

 ### config.json

 The config.json file is used to define your webhook endpoints, cronjobs and outputs.